wavemaker/docs/learn/text/index.md

 id: ""
 ---

-** widget** is an editor widget that accepts single-line text input.
+**Text widget** is an editor widget that accepts single-line text input.
 You can:

-1. the input text by applying maximum character length
+1. Limit the input text by applying maximum character length
-2. regular expressions to validate client side text
+2. Apply regular expressions to validate client side text

+# Properties

+**Property**

+**Description**

+Name

-name is a unique identifier for Text widget.
+The name is a unique identifier for Text widget.

+Type

-property specifies the type of the variable.
+This property specifies the type of the variable.
 It can be of type:

-- ,
+- color,
-- , datetime-local, time
+- date, datetime-local, time
-- ,
+- email,
-- , month, week,
+- number, month, week,
-- ,
+- password,
-- , text, tel, url
+- search, text, tel, url

+Placeholder

 (only for alphanumeric type)

-placeholder is a text to show in the editor when there is no value.
+A placeholder is a text to show in the editor when there is no value.
 A common use of this is a search box that says in faint gray italicized text "Search..." which disappears as soon as the user starts to edit the text box.
 This is a useful alternative to a caption if you are constrained in space and asking for something simple of the user.

+**Accessibility**

+Hint

-text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.
+Any text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.

-index
+Tab index

-tab index attribute specifies the tab order of an element.
+The tab index attribute specifies the tab order of an element.
 You can use this property to change the default tabbing order for widget access using the tab key.
 The value can range from 0 to 32767.
 The default is 0 and -1 makes the element non-focusable.

 NOTE: In Safari browsers, by default, Tab highlights only text fields.
 To enable Tab functionality, in Safari Browser from Preferences -> Advanced -> Accessibility set the option "Press Tab to highlight each item on a webpage".

-key
+Shortcut key

-shortcut key property specifies a shortcut key to activate/focus an element. (\* [below for details](#shortcut))
+The shortcut key property specifies a shortcut key to activate/focus an element. (\*[See below for details](#shortcut))

+**Layout**

+Width

-width of your widget can be specified in px or % (i.e 50px, 75%).
+The width of your widget can be specified in px or % (i.e 50px, 75%).

+Height

-height of your widget can be specified in px or % (i.e 50px, 75%).
+The height of your widget can be specified in px or % (i.e 50px, 75%).

-**Value**
+**Default Value**

+Value

-is the default value to display value for an editor widget.
+This is the default value to display value for an editor widget.
 Note that the display value is just what the user sees initially, and is not always the dataValue returned by the widget.

+**Validation**

+Required

-required editor in may refuse to save without a required field.
+A required editor in _wm.LiveForm_ may refuse to save without a required field.

-Expression
+Regular Expression

-any regular expression to be used to validate user input for client-side input validation.
+Enter any regular expression to be used to validate user input for client-side input validation.

-Characters
+Maximum Characters

 (not available for color, date, time, month, week types)

-the maximum number of characters that can be entered in the editor.
+Defines the maximum number of characters that can be entered in the editor.

-value
+Minimum value

 (only for numeric, date, time, week, month types)

-minimum number.
+Enter minimum number.
 This property applies when the type is a number.

-value
+Maximum value

 (only for numeric, date, time, week, month types)

-maximum number.
+Enter maximum number.
 This property applies when the type is a number.

+Step

 (only for numeric, date, time, week, month types)

-the stepper to increment/decrement the input value by the specified step interval.
+Use the stepper to increment/decrement the input value by the specified step interval.
 Example: if step='3', legal numbers could be -3, 0, 3, 6, etc.

+**Behavior**

-Focus
+Auto Focus

-property makes the element get focused automatically when the page loads.
+This property makes the element get focused automatically when the page loads.

-Only
+Read Only

-this checkbox property prevents the user from changing the data value of a widget.
+Selecting this checkbox property prevents the user from changing the data value of a widget.

+Show

-determines whether or not a component is visible.
+Showing determines whether or not a component is visible.
 It is a bindable property.

-on Demand (visible only when show property is bound to a variable)
+Load on Demand (visible only when show property is bound to a variable)

-this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
+When this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
 This behavior improves the load time.
 Use this feature with caution, as it has a downside (as we will not be able to interact with the widget through script until the widget is initialized).
 When show property is not bound the widget will be initialized immediately.

+Disabled

-the disabled property is true (checked) the value of the editor cannot change.
+If the disabled property is true (checked) the value of the editor cannot change.
 The widget becomes display-only.

-Complete
+Auto Complete

-this box turns on auto-completion in the editor.
+Checking this box turns on auto-completion in the editor.
 As the user types into the pull-down select editor, the choices change dynamically.

-Format
+Display Format

-keys in display format represent the special tokens/characters used to delimit acceptable ranges of inputs.
+The keys in display format represent the special tokens/characters used to delimit acceptable ranges of inputs.
 For example, we use '9' here to accept any numeric values for a phone number: displayformat='(999) 999-9999'.
 The values associated with each token are regexen.
 Each regex defines the ranges of values that will be acceptable as inputs in the position of that token.
 Tokens:

-- Any letter.
+- A Any letter.
 - 9 Any number.
 - \* Any letter or number.
 - ?
 Make any part of the mask optional.

-value on
+Update value on

-the selected value is \`blur\`: data value will be updated on blur event, \`default\`: data value will be updated on key up.
+If the selected value is \`blur\`: data value will be updated on blur event, \`default\`: data value will be updated on key up.

-delay
+Update delay

-amount of delay in milliseconds to update the data value.
+The amount of delay in milliseconds to update the data value.

+# Events

+Event

+Description

+Change

-event handler is called each time your element's value changes.
+This event handler is called each time your element's value changes.

-focus
+On focus

-event handler is called each time your element is focused.
+This event handler is called each time your element is focused.

-blur
+On blur

-event handler is called each time your focus leaves your element.
+This event handler is called each time your focus leaves your element.

-**Events**
+**Mouse Events**

-click
+On click

-event handler is called whenever the click event is triggered on a widget.
+This event handler is called whenever the click event is triggered on a widget.

-mouse enter
+On mouse enter

-event handler is called whenever the mouse enters the widget.
+This event handler is called whenever the mouse enters the widget.

-mouse leave
+On mouse leave

-event handler is called whenever the mouse leaves the widget.
+This event handler is called whenever the mouse leaves the widget.

-**Events**
+**Touch Events**

-tap
+On tap

-event handler is called whenever the tap event is triggered on a widget.
+This event handler is called whenever the tap event is triggered on a widget.

-**Events**
+**Keyboard Events**

-key down
+On key down

-event handler is called whenever a key is pressed down.
+This event handler is called whenever a key is pressed down.

-key press
+On key press

-event handler is called whenever a key is pressed.
+This event handler is called whenever a key is pressed.

-key up
+On key up

-event handler is called whenever a key is released.
+This event handler is called whenever a key is released.

-: The shortcut key property specifies a shortcut key to click the button.
+**Shortcutkey**: The shortcut key property specifies a shortcut key to click the button.
 The way of accessing the shortcut key is varying in different browsers:

+Browser

-Trigger
+Shortcutkey Trigger

-Explorer
+Internet Explorer

 \[Alt\] + shortcutkey

+Chrome

-\[Alt\] + shortcutkey (_/Linux_)
+\[Alt\] + shortcutkey (_Windows/Linux_)

-\[Control\] \[Alt\] + shortcutkey ()
+\[Control\] \[Alt\] + shortcutkey (_MAC_)

+Firefox

-\[Alt\] \[Shift\] + shortcutkey (_/Linux_)
+\[Alt\] \[Shift\] + shortcutkey (_Windows/Linux_)

-\[Control\] \[Alt\] + shortcutkey ()
+\[Control\] \[Alt\] + shortcutkey (_MAC_)

 [3\.
 Form Widgets](/learn/app-development/widgets/widget-library/#form)